MystiTheDev/movie-ticket-booker/README.md

 # Movie Ticket Booker Program
-This program aloows you to book a ticket for any movie of your choice.
+This program allows you to book a ticket for any movie of your choice.

 # Features:
 1. A simple UI for easy and convenient access